How To Stop Brakes From Squeaking Without Taking Tire Off? [No More Noise!]

 2. Install Shim Or Apply Grease On The Back Of Brake Pad

-When the shim is installed properly, it can significantly reduce the amount of noise coming from the brakes.
+When the shim on the back of the brake pads is installed properly, it can significantly reduce the amount of noise coming from the brakes.

-Shims are individually tuned to match OEM pads and help reduce squeal/brake noise.
+Shims are individually tuned to match OEM brake pads and help reduce squeal/brake noise.

-So, you should not use old shims for brake pads.
-You can also reuse shims.
+You can reuse old shims for brake pads.
 Just make sure to clean them with brake cleaner and paper towels before installation.

 Moreover, you should make sure that the shims match the brake pads as the mismatched shim can cause the brake pad to rub against the rotor.